Pedigree vs Royal Canin - Top Dog Food Brands Compared

 Royal Canin was established in 1968 by the French veterinary surgeon Jean Cathary.
 Today, Royal Canin remains headquartered in France while its pet food is manufactured in Missouri and South Dakota, US.
 The brand claims that it analyses 100% of its incoming raw materials and is able to trace each back to its origin for the full shelf life of the product.
 Its links to breeders, veterinary healthcare experts and commitments to sustainability are impressive.

 Dog Dental Care

 We really like the Pedigree Dog Healthcare range, specifically its Dog Treats.
-While it doesn't offer - or claim to treat a specific range of pet ailments like Royal Canin does, its Pedigree Dentastix Fresh Small Dog Treats - Box of 28 are very popular.
+While it doesn't offer - or claim to treat a specific range of pet ailments like Royal Canin does, its Pedigree Markies Dog Treats - Original - 12.5kg are very popular.
 And anything that makes it easier for us to clean our dog's teeth scores points with us!

 On the other hand, Royal Canin Maxi Adult Dental Care Dry Dog Food - 3kg does a similar job, but in a feed, which is useful if your dog is suffering from extensive tartar build-up.
 Naturally, it's more expensive, but when it comes to finding the right food for your dog, it's worth every penny.

 Found this useful?
 Why not enter your email address at the bottom of our homepage so you don't miss out on special offers and more like this.